 The Citizen Forester program is a 4 class training on how to plan, plant, preserve, and promote Tulsa's urban forest.

-February 24th, 2018 9:00am - 1:00pm PROMOTE: This last class will go over pests and diseases, tree species identification, and how Citizen Foresters can further their knowledge and impact through Up With Trees' programs.
-Lunch will be provided and the class will share in the festivities of the Up With Trees Volunteer Honors Luncheon, where they will receive their official Citizen Forester t-shirt and hat to celebrate the completion of the program.
+February 27, 2021 9:00am - 1:00pm PROMOTE: This last class will go over pests and diseases, tree species identification, and how Citizen Foresters can further their knowledge and impact through Up With Trees' programs.
+Participants will receive their official Citizen Forester t-shirt and hat to celebrate the completion of the program.

 Graduates will be asked to invest 15 hours of volunteer work annually.